nim-lang/Nim/doc/manual.md

 compileTime pragma
 ------------------
-The `compileTime` pragma is used to mark a proc or variable to be used only during compile-time execution.
+The `compileTime` pragma is used to mark a procedure or variable to be used only during compile-time execution.
 No code will be generated for it.
-Compile-time procs are useful as helpers for macros.
+Compile-time procedures are useful as helpers for macros.
 Since version 0.12.0 of the language, a proc that uses `system.NimNode` within its parameter types is implicitly declared `compileTime`: